danielsaidi/ApiKit/README.md

 ## About ApiKit

-ApiKit is a Swift SDK that helps you integrate with external REST APIs.
+ApiKit is a Swift SDK that helps you integrate with any REST API.

-ApiKit has lightweight `ApiEnvironment` and `ApiRoute` protocols that make it easy to model any REST-based API.
-It also has an `ApiRequest` that can define a route and response type for even easier use.
+ApiKit defines an ``ApiClient`` protocol that describes how to request raw and typed data from any REST-based API.
+This protocol is implemented by ``Foundation/URLSession``, so you can use the shared session without having to create a custom client.

-Once you have an environment and routes, you can use a regular `URLSession` or a custom `ApiClient` to fetch any route or request from any environment.
+ApiKit defines ``ApiEnvironment`` and ``ApiRoute`` protocols that make it easy to model and integrate with any REST-based API, as well as an ``ApiRequest`` that can define a route and response type for even easier use.